giongto35/cloud-morph/README.md

 ## Deployment

-After acquiring an Ubuntu server from any cloud provider (E.x `create_do.sh` to create a digital ocean instance), you can need to:
+Foremost, you need an Ubuntu instance from provider.
+For example, you can use `script/create_do.sh` to create a digital ocean instance
+After that:
+We need 3  in the same folder:
-1. Move the app to the same directory with `setup_remote.sh`
+1. `app` : a folder contains the app you want to deploy.
+For example, `DiabloII`
-2. Setup the `config.yaml` as described in the file.
+2. `config.yaml` : app config, the app configuration on cloud-morph
-3. Run `setup_remote.sh $ip` on local given the ip to your host to directly deploy your application to the server with.
+3. `setup_remote.sh`: a script to deploy your application to server

+Example:
 - `setup_remote.sh $ip`.
 Ex: `./setup_remote.sh 159.89.146.77`

 ### Deployment with setup file